-The main potential air quality impact once the proposed development is operational is considered to be emissions from the proposed flare and generator engines.
-An assessment of operational impacts has been undertaken using AERMOD, an advanced atmospheric dispersion model developed for regulatory purposes, with the use of meteorological data measured between 2014 and 2018 at the Gatwick airport weather station.
-Concentrations of key air pollutants (oxides of nitrogen (NO_x), nitrogen dioxide (NO2) particulate matter (PM{10} and $PM{2.5}$) and carbon monoxide (CO)) have been predicted at discrete receptor locations.
+The main potential air quality impact once the proposed development is operational is considered to be emissions from two flares (PW flare and AEREON flare) and two generator engines.
+Only two emission sources (one flare and one generator) are considered to be operational at any time.
+A realistic scenario where one flare and one generator would be in operation is assessed and presented in this report.
+The assessment of operational impacts has been undertaken using AERMOD, an advanced atmospheric dispersion model developed for regulatory purposes, with the use of meteorological data measured between 2014 and 2018 at the Gatwick airport weather station.
+Concentrations of key air pollutants (oxides of nitrogen (NO_x), nitrogen dioxide (NO2) particulate matter (PM10 and PM{2.5}) and carbon monoxide (CO)) have been predicted at discrete receptor locations.